FROZEN WATER PIPES

 With freezing temperatures there is a good chance that unprotected water pipes will freeze.
+If you turn on a faucet and get no water, your pipes may be frozen.
 When this happens, you may experience only the annoyance of interrupted water service until the water in the pipes thaw.
 Unfortunately, for a few, the water line may rupture and cause property damage and require plumbing repairs.
 Click here to learn more about how Water Cop’s freeze sensors can prevent flooding if your pipes do freeze.

+The sooner the problem is recognized, the better chance that damage will be minimized.
 If frozen pipes do occur, Brothers Plumbing, Heating & Electric can thaw those pipes.
 We don’t use torches for thawing, so there is no risk of fire from an open flame.
-We thaw the pipes safely, using electric thawing machines so that there is no damage to the wall or ceiling from an open flame.
+We thaw the pipes safely, using electric thawing machines (for metal pipes only) so that there is no damage to the wall or ceiling from an open flame.

 And if there is a break in the pipe, we’ll find it right away and your Brothers technicians is there in his fully stocked truck to immediately repair the broken line to further minimize damage.